willdiroll/UnityAssetStore/README.md

 	Go to https://cli-assets.heroku.com/heroku-x64.exe to download/install latest build for Windows (x64) Follow the installer default steps

-		You should now be able to use the 'heroku' command on the command prompt (cmd.exe)
+		You should now be able to use the 'heroku' command on cmd.exe

 		Verify your installation with
 		$ heroku --version